thddaniel/COMP61232/README.md

 <img src="https://raw.githubusercontent.com/thddaniel/COMP61232/master/images/M1.png" width="" height="" />

 If there is no parameter input, it will use the previous word address + 4.
 So, we preserve r6 to restore last time memory address.
+Note：when the first time call this route, it will print stack top address.

 <img src="https://raw.githubusercontent.com/thddaniel/COMP61232/master/images/M2.png" width="" height="" />

-If \<address> is not word-aligned, data manipulations will be necessary to display the proper word value(next word-aligned address).
+If \<address> is not word-aligned, data manipulations will be necessary to display or write(?) the proper word value(next word-aligned address).

 <img src="https://raw.githubusercontent.com/thddaniel/COMP61232/master/images/M3.png" width="" height="" />